Guided Random Forest and its application to data approximation: Sensitivity

 \section{Sensitivity}

-We define the sensitivity of a partition as the number of weights required to create it.
-It follows from the idea that regions with higher confusion will require more weights to create pure partitions.
+We define the sensitivity of a region as the number of weights required to create it.
+It follows from the idea that regions with higher confusion will require more weights (hyperplanes) to purify them.
 We define a region with confusion as one in which samples of many different classes reside.
-We argue that points in these regions are crucial for the approximation of data, as these points have a major influence in defining the decision region.
+We argue that points in these regions are crucial for approximating data, as these points have a major influence in defining the decision region.

-We also define the sensitivity of a point as a function of the number of weights required to put that sample into a pure partition.
-To assign a sensitivity value to every point in a partition, first, we rank each point in the partition arbitrarily and divide the sensitivity associated with a partition by point's rank.
+We define the sensitivity of a point as a function of the number of weights required to put that sample into a pure region.
+To assign a sensitivity value to every point in a region, we first rank each point in the region arbitrarily and divide the sensitivity associated with a region by point's rank.
 Second, we normalize these values class-wise.
-If the partition is big, ranked sensitivity prevents sensitivity scores from being overwhelmed with the points from a single partition.
+If the region is big, ranked sensitivity prevents sensitivity scores from being overwhelmed with the points from a single region.
 On the other hand, class-wise normalization handles an imbalance in the data by assigning higher sensitivities to less populated classes.
 Formally, we represent the process as follows.